 So the biggest feature in my mind is the 360 Degree Illumination.
 With reflective clothing, you may only be visible from certain angles.
 With this vest, you will look like a Christmas tree running down the street.
 I kid you not, I was running one night just before Christmas and the neighbor kid rolls down the window and started singing 'O Christmas Tree'.
 There is no way someone is not going to see you with this vest on.

-So in addition to being seen everywhere, this vest can be operated in multi-color mode as well as flashing.
+So in addition to being seen everywhere, this vest can be operated in the multi-color mode as well as flashing.
 It works very well, my only advice is to turn the flashing off if you are running with a group of people as it can get annoying and bother your eyes.
 With several people lit up, I don't think the flashing is as important because each runner's movement will create enough motion to be seen.

-Battery life is approximately 40 hours according to Noxgear's own specifications.
+Battery life is approximately 40 hours according to Noxgear's specifications.
 That sounds about right.
 I managed to run the entire Winter without having to change the battery.
 I don't run every day but I have run at least 40+ runs and the battery is still going strong.
-There is a status notification when the batteries need changed and they will trigger before the vest goes dark.
+There is a status notification when the batteries need to be changed and they will trigger before the vest goes dark.

-Another thing I like about the Tracer 360 is it's lightweight design.
-It weighs around 7 ounces, and is designed to fit over your running gear.
+Another thing I like about Tracer 360 is its lightweight design.
+It weighs around 7 ounces and is designed to fit over your running gear.
 I purchased a large and I was able to adjust.
 While the design is lightweight, I did find the fit awkward at first.
 If you adjust it too loose the parts that go over the shoulder can slip off when running.
 If too tight, the reflective chest/abdominal strap wants to ride up a bit.
 This made it awkward for the first few runs until I got it adjusted just right.

 One tip is to put it on and have someone adjust the vest for you.
 It adjusts using these beaded-stoppers (not sure what they are called) that you press down on to loosen the adjustment point and then release when you want the adjustment to hold in place.
 The whole process takes about 30 seconds.

-The vest is completely weather proof.
+The vest is completely weatherproof.
 I have run in heavy to moderate rain as well as temperatures as low as 10 degrees Fahrenheit without any issues.
-At first I was concerned if the batteries would hold up to the extreme temperatures.
+At first, I was concerned if the batteries would hold up to the extreme temperatures.
 I did not have any issues.

-My guess is that the vest pulls such a small amount of current to light the LEDs that the batteries could still power it even if cold.
+I guess is that the vest pulls such a small amount of current to light the LEDs that the batteries could still power it even if cold.
 They are protected inside a plastic shield-looking case which probably does not protect the batteries that much against cold, but all Winter, I was fine.

 Having said that, I probably did not have any runs longer than an hour, but it did perform well the entire time I was out.

-Noxgear, is not super expensive.
+Noxgear is not super expensive.
 You may be tempted to final a cheaper alternative out there.
 But, I strongly discourage you from doing so.

 Whenever you have something that works well, others want to copy it.
 Because of that, there are many Noxgear alternatives and fakes out there.
 If you decide to by some Noxgear, make sure it is from the official brand.
 While the cheap knockoffs look tempting, they most likely will not last.
-I bought an off brand once and it was absolute garbage.
+I bought an off-brand once and it was absolute garbage.
 I did not expect it to last long since it was about half the price, but I certainly did not expect it to go out on me, mid-run after about 3 weeks.

 Half the LEDs stopped flashing.
 It lasted long enough for me to get home (with half the lights) but no matter what I tried, I could not get the full vest to work again, so I returned it.